Synthesizing multi-log grasp poses in cluttered environments: METHOD

-By letting $\gamma\in(0, \tfrac12)$, we penalize positive errors more than negative ones, with the motivation that grasping too widely is sometimes bad, but grasping too narrowly is \textit{always} bad.
-Further, by taking the elementwise product with the ground-truth indicator map, $\mb U$, in \eqref{eq:loss_mmse} and $\eqref{eq:loss_w}$, we only penalize predictions made in pixels that we know are valid grasp points.
-With this loss, we did not have to make any assumptions about which value to assign pixels outside valid grasps, which would have been a concern with any regular, unmasked, loss function.
+where $N$ denotes the image dimensions (both height and width).
+By taking the elementwise product with the ground-truth indicator map, $\mb U$, in \eqref{eq:loss_mmse}, we only penalize predictions made in pixels that we know are valid grasp points.
+Hence, we did not have to make any assumptions about which value to assign pixels outside valid grasps, which would have been a concern with any regular, unmasked, loss function.
 Note that the neural network will output values for all pixels, but values outside the grasp zone are ignored by the loss.
-We used $[\lambda_\textsc{B}, \lambda_\mb S, \lambda_\mb C, \lambda_\mb W] = [120, 30, 30, 60]$ and $\gamma=\tfrac13$.
-The dataset, trained model, and details about the implementation are available at http://umit.cs.umu.se/grasp-synthesis.
+Our best model was trained using $[\lambda_\textsc{B}, \lambda_\mb S, \lambda_\mb C, \lambda_\mb W] = [120, 30, 30, 60]$, but model performance was found to be robust with respect to small changes to the regularization parameters.

-We trained on 80\% of 3116 annotated samples and used the remaining 20\% as the validation set.
-Testing was done on a separate set of 250 unannotated piles.
-During training, we used random flips and rotations to augment the data.
+We trained on 80\% of 5,491 annotated samples and used the remaining 20\% as the validation set.
+Testing was done on a separate set of 1,200 unannotated piles.
+During training, we used random flips and rotations, randomized colors and lighting, and Gaussian noise to augment the data.